-A BOP bundles several types of coverage in one package, similar to the way a homeowners policy works but is designed for small and midsized businesses.
+A BOP bundles several types of coverage in one package, similar to how a homeowners policy works but is designed for small and mid-sized businesses.

 Most business owner’s insurance policies combine the following types of coverage in one convenient bundle:

 - Commercial property insurance — Covers losses to property from common perils.
-It also covers office equipment, furniture, inventory, machinery, raw materials, computers and anything else that is vital to business operations.
+It also covers office equipment, furniture, inventory, machinery, raw materials, computers, and anything else vital to business operations.